-Section 17.6. - Purchasing.
+Section 18.6. - Purchasing.

 All purchasing for Town boards, except the Board of Education, shall be done through the Finance Office and only upon the issuance of a purchase order.
+Purchases of utilities, telephone, legal, accounting and auditing services, health and life insurance, interest and salaries shall be exempt from using purchase orders.

 All purchases of all boards, including the Board of Education, shall be subject to the bidding procedures of the Town as set forth in Town Ordinances.